shiftkey/talks/DDDMelb/git-fundamentals.md

 nothing to commit, working directory clean
 ```

 ### Branching

+We've gotten this far without even creating a branch.
+How dumb is that?
+Everyone
-Everyone talks about these "branches" things in Git.
+talks about these "branches" things in Git.

 So let's go and create one of those:

 ```
 > git checkout -b my-cool-feature